 - Stretching is done AFTER every feed for 2 weeks or until the wound is completely healed.

 - The upper lip needs to be lifted up for 3 seconds towards the nose.
 This acts to help reduce the adhesion of the wound.

-- Occasional bleeding may result (especially at the 1 week mark).
-This is normal and shows good stretch of the healing wound.
+- Occasional bleeding may result (especially at the 1-week mark).
+This is normal and shows a good stretch of the healing wound.